 In general, this pole must have the following properties:

-- To withstand the weight of wind and heavy conductor i.e. its mechanical strength should be strong.
+- To withstand the weight of wind and heavy conductors i.e. its mechanical strength should be strong.

-- Its weight should be as low as possible without reducing the mechanical strength.
+- Its weight should be as low as possible without reducing its mechanical strength.

 - The lifespan of the pole should belong.